wrench-project/wrench/doc/guide/virtualizedcluster.md

 # Overview #            {#guide-virtualizedcluster-overview}

-A virtualized cluster service is an abstraction of a [cloud service](@ref guide-cloud) that corresponds to a virtual cluster platform that provides access to virtualized compute resources, i.e., virtual machines (VMs).
+A virtualized cluster service is an abstraction of a compute service that corresponds to a platform of physical resources on which Virtual Machine (VM) instances can be created.
+The virtualized cluster service provides all necessary abstractions to manage VMs and their allocation to physical resources, including creation on specific physical hosts, suspend/resume, migration, etc. Compute jobs submitted to the virtualized cluster service run on previously created VM instances.
+If a VM that meets a job's requirements cannot be found, the service will throw an exception.
+In the virtualized cluster service, a VM behaves as a [bare-metal](@ref guide-baremetal) service.

 The main difference between a [cloud service](@ref guide-cloud) and a virtualized cluster service is that the latter does expose the underlying physical infrastructure (e.g., it is possible to instantiate